ojorgensen/Atari-RL/README.md

 # Atari-RL
-Recreating DeepMind's Atari Rl paper, with Devesh, Yolanda and the gang
+Recreating DeepMind's Atari Rl paper, with Devesh, Yolanda, Danila, and the gang